REDD+ Pacific

 Case Study

-How we problem solved for the REDD+ Pacific Web Portal Revamp
+Re-Designing the User Experience for the REDD+ Pacific Web Portal

 The REDD+ Pacific UX Design Process